SuperOfficeDocs/superoffice-docs/user-guide/en/import/import-from-erp.md

 ## Complete the import

-Once the import has finished, two lists are displayed:
+When the import finishes, two lists are displayed:

-* New actors that have been imported.
+* New actors that were imported.
-* Existing actors that have been updated by the import.
+* Existing actors that were updated by the import.

 Above each list is a link to the selection containing the new/updated actors.